-We have no formal policy regarding board diversity.
+We have no formal policy regarding board diversity, although both the Nominating and Corporate Governance Committee and our Board of Directors consider diversity when identifying and evaluating proposed director candidates.
 Our priority in selection of board members is identification of members who will further the interests of our stockholders through their established record of professional accomplishment, their ability to contribute positively to the collaborative culture among board members, and their knowledge of our business and understanding of the competitive landscape.